Class AbstractDelegate<C extends JComponent>

 Component.getSize()for more information.- Returns:

-- The width of the component.
+- The width of the component in developer pixels (not scaled for high DPI).

 -